Emerald Princess

 Emerald Princess launched from the Italian shipyard of Fincantieri Monfalcone on 1 June 2006.
 She was then handed over to Princess Cruises on 24 March 2007.
 Emerald Princess was christened on 13 May 2007, in Greece.

 Service history

 Emerald Princess began commercial service on 11 April 2007, offering 12-day Mediterranean and Greek Isles cruises, and continued sailing Europe for Summer 2007.
-She was then re-positioned in Fort Lauderdale in Fall to offer Caribbean cruises.
+She was then re-positioned in Fort Lauderdale in the fall to offer Caribbean cruises.

 Refurbishment schedule

 The vessel entered dry-dock on 30 November 2015, for 13 days of minor refurbishments.
 The ship left dry-dock on 13 December.
 Previously Emerald Princess underwent dry-dock renovations from 7 December through 17 December 2012.

 Areas of operation

 Emerald Princess is usually based in Europe in the summer and in the United States in the winter.
 Past itineraries have included 11-day cruises to Scandinavia & Russia from Copenhagen and Warnemuende near Rostock, 10-day cruises to Canada/New England from New York, and 10-day cruises to the Caribbean from Fort Lauderdale.
 In 2014 she was based in Southampton for cruises to the Baltic, Mediterranean, and the fjords of Norway, as well as to the Canary Islands.
-She then re-positioned to Houston for seven-day cruises to the western Caribbean in the winter 2014-2015 season.
+She then re-positioned to Houston for seven-day cruises to the western Caribbean in the winter 2014–2015 season.